wotschofsky/discord-live-translator/README.md

 2. Download [models and scorers](https://coqui.ai/models) for [Coqui STT](https://github.com/coqui-ai/STT) for all languages you want to support and put them in a *models* directory.

-3. Optional but highly recommended: Start an instance of [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate)
+3. Set up an instance of [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate).

 4. Start [containers for Mozilla TTS](https://github.com/synesthesiam/docker-mozillatts) for all languages you want to support

+5. Start an instance of [Redis](https://redis.io/).

-5. Start the discord-live-translator container while providing two volumes: One for the config file and one for the STT models.
-In addition provide the bot token from the [Discord Developer Portal](https://discord.com/developers/applications) as *BOT_TOKEN* environment variable.
+6. Start the discord-live-translator container while providing two volumes: One for the config file and one for the STT models.
+In addition provide the bot token from the [Discord Developer Portal](https://discord.com/developers/applications) as *BOT_TOKEN* as well as the URL for your Redis instance as *REDIS_URL* environment variables.

     ```$ docker run -e BOT_TOKEN=xxxxx -v `pwd`/config.json:/app/config.json -v `pwd`/models:/app/models discord-live-translator```